patrickwick/binutils/README.md

 # Binutils

-Experimental objcopy implementation aiming to improve the current zig objcopy implementation in terms of robustness and limitations.
+binutils implementation aiming to improve the current zig objcopy implementation in terms of robustness and limitations.
+This implementation focusses on simple, robust and well tested code instead of providing a large feature set.

-I may create a PR to the zig compiler **if** this turns out to be worthy to be reviewed by the zig team.
+I may create a PR to zig **if** this turns out to be worthy to be reviewed.

 Zig objcopy currently has strict limitations: